 The word "Sarhul" holds special significance for the tribe.
 It is celebrated in the months of March-April in the Gregorian calendar.
 The Sarhul marks the beginning of the agriculture season.
 The word Sarhul means "Sar" as Year and "Hul" as Set to commence.

 In the Sarhul festival, the Oraon Tribe celebrates the holy matrimony of the Earth and the Nature; depicting the masculine race and the feminine race among the numerous living organism in the planet.

-On the day of Sarhul Festival, they remember 'the Great Lord Dharmesh- the Supreme Being' and thank him for the blessings showered on all the living things.
+On the day of Sarhul festival, they remember 'the Great Lord Dharmesh- the Supreme Being' and thank him for the blessings showered on all the living things.
 The Sarhul festivity is held in the spring season signifying the birth of 'new-borns' all around the planet among many living species.

 When the Shaal-tree is bustling with the Shaal-flowers, the "Pahan" or the Village Priest and the "Pahanin" (Wife of Head Priest) are symbolically married in the presence of the whole village.
 This festival also marks the praying for the good monsoon throughout the monsoon months.
 For that the bucket full of water is poured on to the Pahan's head.
-The Shaal-flowers are distributed as a prasad (offerings) among the villagers.
+The Shaal-flowers are distributed as prasad (offerings) among the villagers.

-) at the Sharan Sthala and seeks her blessings.
-It is believed Saal tree is the abode of Goddess.
+As per the ritual, a bird like fowl is sacrificed as an offering to the Goddess Adishakti (the incarnation of Goddess Vaishno devi) at the Sharan Sthala to seek her blessings.
+It is believed that the Saal tree is the abode of the Goddess.
 Once the Puja is over, the offerings to the Goddess are distributed among all devotees.